 This shell-specific step is valid only while the shell is active.
 You must execute the procedure again if you close the shell during the session.

 To verify that you can connect to a target system

-On the source system (system1), enter the following command:
+On the source system (system1), enter the following command: 1 where system2 is the name of the target system.

 '''

 system1 # ssh -1 root system2 uname -a

 '''